 The crypt houses the remains and tombs of the grand dukes.
-As you make your way through the area, you’ll come across glass display cases, which house part of the Treasure of San Lorenzo, including precious reliquaries.
+As you make your way through the area, you’ll come across glass display cases showcasing part of the Treasure of San Lorenzo, which includes precious reliquaries.

-The Chapel of the Princes is a grandiose room with the tombs of the Medici grand dukes.
-The chapel walls are clad with polychrome marble and semi-precious stones, making for an awe-inspiring sight.
+Next up is the Chapel of the Princes, a magnificent room featuring the tombs of the Medici grand dukes.
+The chapel walls are adorned with polychrome marble and semi-precious stones, making for an awe-inspiring sight.

 The allegorical sculptures are sublime, a stunning combination of artistic virtuosity and symbolism set amid theatrical architecture.
 This fact alone makes the Medici Chapels well worth a visit.